YahyaLem02/YahyaLem02/README.md

 ---

 ### 🌍 About Me:

-- 🏠 *From Morocco*, heart rooted in faith and simplicity.
+- 🇲🇦 **Proudly from Morocco**, driven by simplicity, ambition, and purpose.
-- 🎓 *Master's Student* in Information Systems Engineering (FSSM)
+- 🎓 **Master’s student in Information Systems Engineering** at FSSM Marrakech — focusing on AI, DevOps, and software engineering.
-- 🛠 *Crafting:* Full stack solutions using Java, Spring, React, Laravel & more.
+- 👨‍💻 **Full Stack Developer** — building robust, scalable solutions with Java, Spring Boot, React.js, Laravel, and modern web technologies.
-- 💼 *Freelancing:* Web & mobile projects to empower clients across World.
+- 💼 **Freelancer** — delivering impactful web and mobile projects to help clients bring their ideas to life.
+- 🧠 **Passionate about learning**, growth, and meaningful technology that solves real problems.
-- 🤲 *Belief:* "وَقُل رَّبِّ زِدْنِي عِلْمًا" — *"My Lord, increase me in knowledge"*
+- 🤲 **Belief:** *"وَقُل رَّبِّ زِدْنِي عِلْمًا"* — “My Lord, increase me in knowledge.”

 ---